 The guidebook the pair was using was fairly minimalist, said Evans.
 “It just presented the dike, the point where the double-bolted anchor was on the dike,” said Evans, “and then an arrow pointing past that, which just said: No. So it didn’t give details of the topography past [the anchor].”

 At this point, Parsons was out of his view, firing up the dike, and climbed past the anchor without realizing it.
 By the time she saw that she’d skipped the anchor, she was run out around 35 to 40 feet beyond the bolt.
-She attempted to downclimb the six feet to the anchor below, but her foot slipped, and she took a lengthy, tumbling fall of approximately 70 to 80 feet down the low angle slab before the Evans caught her on belay.
+Her foot slipped, and she took a lengthy, tumbling fall of approximately 70 to 80 feet down the low angle slab before the Evans caught her on belay.

 From his position at the belay, a prow obscured her from his view, “but we were in vocal contact,” he said.
 “She said she was sort of dangling on this low-angle slab, and I could tell she was in an immense amount of pain.”
 He promptly fixed the belay line off and attempted to use two prusiks to ascend the line to a point where he could see Parsons and analyze the situation, but the rope was running tight over the rock and he was unable to make it around the prow.